rafpolak/linStacks/README.md

 ## **Simulation Summary**
 At the end of the simulation, the following plots are generated:
-📈 **ECDF of grid balance** – comparing different energy management scenarios
+📈 **ECDF of grid balance** – statistical comparing different energy management scenarios
-📉 **Average grid balance** – evaluating the impact of BESS and flexibility services
-💰 **Energy cost forecast** – comparing energy costs under different strategies
+📉 **Time Average of grid balance** – evaluating the impact of BESS and flexibility services to base profile 💰 **Energy cost forecast** – comparing energy costs under different strategies

 ## **License**